Clean Air Act: An Overview

 Agriculture

-Most agricultural operations are not major sources of pollution, and few have been required to comply with the CAA’s requirements.
-However, agricultural air pollution has become more of an issue as EPA implements NAAQS for particulates and as nonattainment areas looks for ways to reduce pollutants.
-Emissions from animal feeding operations, such as ammonia, can transform into secondary particulate matter that could violate the NAAQS.
+Today, agricultural air pollution has become more of an issue as EPA implements NAAQS for particulates and as nonattainment areas look for ways to reduce pollutants.
+Particularly, emissions from animal feeding operations, such as ammonia, can transform into secondary particulate matter that could violate the NAAQS.
 Other agriculture pollutants include dust stirred from operations, diesel emissions from farm equipment, and emissions from crop burning.
-With pressure from advocacy groups, further regulations of these type of emissions may be forthcoming.
-Complying with the provisions of the CAA and knowing the relevant law is important for any agriculture participant in order to avoid enforcement by the EPA.
+With pressure from advocacy groups, further regulations for these emissions may be forthcoming.
+As a result, CAA compliance and any relevant laws is important for any agricultural stakeholder to avoid EPA enforcements.

 Federal Regulatory Authority

-In CAA, administrative agencies such as USDA/FDA/EPA have been given authority by Congress to create regulations implementing the requirements of the federal law.
+Under the CAA, administrative agencies such as USDA/FDA/EPA have Congressional authority to create regulations implementing federal law requirements.
 In 2024, the Supreme Court of the United States issued two rulings that are expected to have a major impact on how judges decide cases challenging those regulations and that agency authority.

 Loper Bright Enters. v.
 Raimondo, 144 S. Ct.
 2244 (2024) overruled the long-standing doctrine of deference established in Chevron, U.S.A., Inc. v.
 Nat.
 Res.
 Def.
 Council, Inc., 467 U.S. 837 (1984).
 Chevron deference was a two-step process that clarified how and when federal courts should defer to an agency regulation interpreting a statute.
 Chevron only applied in situations where a court had determined that the statutory language the agency was interpreting was ambiguous.
 If it was ambiguous, the court would consider whether the agency’s interpretation of the statutory language was “reasonable”.
 If it was reasonable, the court was required to defer to the agency’s interpretation.
 If it was not, the court would overrule the interpretation.